junxit/us-congress-bills-114/bill.md

   - **(B)** in clause (i)—
     - **(i)** by striking “2004” and inserting “2004, and before January 1, 2017”; and
     - **(ii)** by striking “for such drug”.

+## § 5.
+Sense of Congress regarding the implementation and distribution of quality incentive payments to Medicare Advantage plans

+It is the sense of Congress that—

+- **(1)** the Secretary of Health and Human Services has incorrectly interpreted subsection (n) of section 1853 of the Social Security Act (42 U.S.C.
+1395w–23) as prohibiting the provision of any Medicare quality incentive payments under subsection (o) of such section with respect to Medicare Advantage plans that exceed the payment benchmark cap under such subsection (n) for the area served by such plans; and
+- **(2)** the Secretary should immediately apply quality incentive payments under such subsection (o) with respect to such Medicare Advantage plans without regard to the limits set forth in such subsection (n).